Magnetic resonance imaging (MRI) is a diagnostic imaging technology used to detect problems in both bone and soft tissues.

 Credit cards should not be brought anywhere near the MRI magnet.
 Since they are magnetically coded, the MRI’s magnet, which is very powerful, can easily corrupt the information stored on them.
 You will be asked to change into a hospital gown.

 MRI is one of the safest diagnostic exams available.
 Unlike X-rays and computerized tomography (CT), MRI does not use radiation.
-However, if you wear a pacemaker or have certain body (e.g. some ear) implants, you should not have an MRI examination.
+However, if you wear a pacemaker or have certain body implants (such as cochlear ear implants), you should not have an MRI examination.
 You will fill out a questionnaire prior to the MRI to ensure your absolute safety.

 There are no after effects of an MRI examination.
 Following an MRI examination, you will immediately be able to resume your pre-examination activities.